Retail risk management: The top 6 threats

 2. Data breaches and digital theft

 As more people shop online, e-commerce crimes are on the rise.
-In a 2022 report, the Federal Trade Commission found that social media scams caused losses of $770 million in 2021 – more than 18 times the losses reported in 2017.
-Website and app scams cost U.S. residents about $554 million that same year.
+The Federal Trade Commission (FTC) found that social media scams caused losses of $2.7 billion from January 2021 to June 2023—far higher than any other method of fraud.
+Website and app scams cost U.S. residents about $2 billion during that same period.

 E-commerce businesses and traditional stores can manage retail risks and prevent data breaches by replacing outdated PoS equipment and hiring a cybersecurity specialist to audit their systems and software.
 Cyber insurance protects your retail business and covers damages in the event of a data breach.